NicolasGSR/NicolasGSR/README.md

 ### Hi there 👋 Olá!

 - 👨‍💻 I currently work with Python, Java, HTML, CSS, PostgreSQL and MySQL.
-- 🌱 I’m currently learning Data Science.
 - 📫 How to reach me: nicolasgosore@gmail.com

-- 👨‍💻 Atualmente trabalho com Python, Java, HTML, CSS, PostgreSQL and MySQL.
-- 🌱 Atualmente estou aprendendo sobre HTML e CSS.
-- 📫 Como me contactar: nicolasgosore@gmail.com

 ##